 Available or current treatment guidelines

 Acute injuries are generally managed with weight bearing as tolerated.
-Bracing of the joint maybe performed initially, depending on degree of instability or presence of valgus/varus angulation of knee joint.
+Bracing of the joint may be performed initially, depending on degree of instability or presence of valgus/varus angulation of the knee joint.
 P.R.I.C.E (Protect, Rest, Ice, Compression, Elevation) principles are employed initially along with early restoration of joint motion.

-Quadriceps and hamstring strengthening exercises are progressed from isometric to open chain isotonic exercises as tolerated, aerobic exercise is resumed as soon as tolerated.
+Quadriceps and hamstring strengthening exercises are progressed from open chain isometric to isotonic exercises as tolerated.
+Aerobic exercise is resumed as soon as tolerated, often starting with stationary bike and progressing to other single plane low impact exercises and eventually straight line jogging.
 Once pain is reduced and strength is 80% of the contralateral side, closed chain strengthening exercises are initiated.
-As joint stability normalizes, neuromuscular/agility training is initiated in preparation for return to play/activity.6
+As joint stability normalizes, neuromuscular/agility training is initiated in preparation for return to play/activity.7

 At different disease stages